Add web PDF document editor to a "Vue and ASP.NET Core" application

 Here are steps, which must be done:

-2. Server side: Add references to the Vintasoft assemblies to "VueApp1.Server" project.
+"VueApp1.Server" project: Add references to the Vintasoft nuget-packages to "VueApp1.Server" project.

 If "VueApp1.Server" project must be used in Windows or Linux, SkiaSharp drawing engine should be used.